Yeksin/testnet_manuals/andromeda/README.md

 # Installation
-If you want to setup fullnode manually follow the steps below

 ## Setting up vars
 Here you have to put name of your moniker (validator) that will be visible in explorer